teiseva2000/ApceraOnAWS/README.md

 # ApceraOnAWS
-Configuration file in terraform format to permit the deploy APcera Cluster on AWS
+Configuration file in terraform format to permit the deploy Apcera Cluster on AWS